Dia de la Raza – Columbus Day in Colombia

 “In 1492, the natives discovered they were Indians, discovered they lived in America, discovered they were naked, discovered that Sin existed, discovered they owed allegiance to a king and queen from another world and a God from another sky, and that this God had invented guilt and clothes, and had sent to be burnt alive those who worshiped the Sun the Moon the Earth and the Rain that bathes it.” ~ Eduardo Galeano

-In Colombia the general population, like the United States, has many misconceptions about Christopher Columbus and the “discovery” of America.
-Unlike North America, barring some places like Berkeley, California and Seattle, Washington (source:http: Wall Street Journal), in Central and South America the holiday tries to debase the torture and eradication of most indigenous people by calling it “the day of the race.”
+In Colombia the general population, like that of the United States, has many misconceptions about Christopher Columbus and the “discovery” of America.
+Unlike North America, barring some places like Berkeley, California, Seattle, Washington, and the states of Alaska, Hawaii, Oregon, and South Dakota, in Central and South America the holiday tries to debase the torture and eradication of most indigenous people by calling it “the day of the race.”
+FYI: Alaska, Hawaii, Oregon and South Dakota no longer celebrate Columbus day, they celebrate “Indigenous People’s Day.”

 America was already populated and thriving before Columbus’ arrival.
 Most educated people will know that the people who lived here were intricate, rich, and productive.

 Despite a couple of virtues, Columbus had major personality setbacks.
 Columbus was pompous and single-minded.
-His calculations of the earth’s circumference were short, he believed that most of the earth was covered by dry land, and that Japan was some 1,500 miles from the coast of China.
+For example, his calculations of the earth’s circumference were short, he believed that most of the earth was covered by dry land, and that Japan was some 1,500 miles from the coast of China.
 Columbus was so arrogant and stubborn that he wanted to prove everyone wrong.

 Columbus never recognized his discovery of America.
 Columbus was trying to find a new spice rout to the East Indies or China, but Columbus never did, when he landed on Caribbean land in 1492 he thought he was in Asia.
 His view of the earth was so narrow and he was so hard-headed that he never fessed up to not landing in Asia.